2003–04 Arsenal F.C. season: Quarter-finals

-In the quarter-finals, Arsenal met fellow English club Chelsea.
+In the quarter-finals, Arsenal were drawn to Premier League side Chelsea.
 The draw disappointed vice-chairman Dein: "One of the joys of playing in Europe is playing teams from overseas – and having played Chelsea three times, it is a bit anti-climactic."
 The first leg, played at Stamford Bridge ended in a draw with Guðjohnsen and Pires scoring for their respective clubs.
 Arsenal were unable to take advantage of Marcel Desailly's dismissal in the second half, but Wenger felt his team were in a good position to progress: "Our main aim will be to win the game at Highbury and we know we can do that."

 Henry, rested for the FA Cup semi-final match, started alongside Reyes for the second leg.
 It was the latter forward who gave Arsenal the lead in injury time of the first half, but Frank Lampard equalised for Chelsea in the 51st minute.
 With three minutes remaining of the match, defender Wayne Bridge scored to eliminate Arsenal from the competition.